Sebastiaan-Alvarez-Rodriguez/nixos-pc/secrets/README.md

 A nice tutorial can be found [here](https://github.com/ryantm/agenix#tutorial).

 ## Decrypting a password/key
-Requires you to define secret files in your configurationsi like this:
+Requires you to define secret files in your configurations like this:
 ```nix
   age.secrets.secret1.file = path/to/file.age;
 ```